serge-andreyev/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 |---|---|
 | ![](../../../../../images/eurd-win-label-can-shrink-true.png) | ![](../../../../../images/eurd-win-label-can-shrink-false.png) |

-The **Auto Width** property specifies whether to adjust a data-bound label's width to its content.
+The **Auto Width** property specifies whether or not to adjust a data-bound label's width to its content.

-You can also use the opposite **Text Fit Mode** property to adjust a control's font size to fit its boundaries in Print Preview.
+You can also use the opposite **Text Fit Mode** property to adjust a control's font size to fit its boundaries in Print Preview mode.
 This property is not available if the **Can Grow**, **Can Shrink** or **Auto Width** option is enabled.

 | Text Fit Mode = None | Text Fit Mode = Grow Only | Text Fit Mode = Shrink Only | Text Fit Mode = Shrink And Grow |
 |---|---|---|---|
 | ![](../../../../../images/eurd-win-label-text-fit-mode-none.png) | ![](../../../../../images/eurd-win-label-text-fit-mode-grow-only.png) | ![](../../../../../images/eurd-win-label-text-fit-mode-shrink-only.png) | ![](../../../../../images/eurd-win-label-text-fit-mode-shrink-and-grow.png) |

-See the [Lay out Dynamic Report Content](../../lay-out-dynamic-report-content.md) topic for more information on these options.
+See the [Arrange Dynamic Report Content](../../lay-out-dynamic-report-content.md) topic for more information.

 ## Interactivity

-Set the **Enabled** option in the **Edit Options** category to [make a label's content editable](../../provide-interactivity/edit-content-in-print-preview.md) in Print Preview.
+Check the **Enabled** option in the **Edit Options** category to enable users to [edit a label's content](../../provide-interactivity/edit-content-in-print-preview.md) in Print Preview mode.

 ![](../../../../../images/eurd-win-label-edit-options-enabled.png)

-Click this label in a previewed document to invoke the appropriate editor.
+Click this label in a previewed document to invoke the editor.

 ![](../../../../../images/eurd-win-label-content-editing-in-print-preview.png)

-Use the label's **Interactive Sorting** option to allow users to click this label in Print Preview to enable sorting report data.
+Use the label's **Interactive Sorting** option to allow users to click this label in Print Preview to sort report data.
 Set the **Target Band** property to the required Group Header or Detail band, and specify the data field in the **Field Name** property.

 ![](../../../../../images/eurd-win-label-interactive-sorting-options.png)